ebake310/DataCamp_Projects/README.md

 [Google_Play_App_Analysis.ipynb](/Google_Play_App_Analysis.ipynb) shows a simple analysis of factoring affecting the apps downloaded through Google Play, such as price, and rating, category.

-[GitHub History Scala Analysis.ipynb](/GitHub History Scala Analysis.ipynb) Analysis of the Scala repository, looking at recent pull requests and developer contributions.
+[GitHub_History_Scala.ipynb](/GitHub_History_Scala.ipynb) Analysis of the Scala repository, looking at recent pull requests and developer contributions.